ralphplumley/rp-gatsby-site/src/posts/now.md

 ## Life

 I'm still living in Detroit.
-Elizabeth and I are expecting around Christmas time :)
+Elizabeth and I ~~are expecting around Christmas time :) ~~ just gave birth to a baby girl on December 30th, 2020.

 ## Career

-I've transitioned to devops and cloud engineering roles.
-I'll take a couple months off for Parternity, but looking to start a new role around March '21, hopefully an Infrastructure role working with AWS.
+I'm coding, studying, every day.
+I have several interviews lined up with big tech companies.
+I'll need to keep grinding Leetcode.
+I'll take a couple months off for Parternity, but looking to start a new role around March '21.

+I'm also starting taking core CS courses at the local college.
+I'm completing CS2 and Data Structures this semester.

 ## Projects